 How to raise your profile as an expert or thought leader in your field

 Step aside, cringey self-promotion fears.
 We know you're great at what you do, but you might feel a bit shy about showcasing your expertise.
-Luckily, Alison Shadrack Brown, Founder and CEO of Adia PR, has shared some great strategies for getting your name out there whether you're most at home at a keyboard or in front of an audience.
+If you are resolved to shine brightly this year, then you're in luck.
+Alison Shadrack Brown, Founder and CEO of Adia PR, has shared some great strategies for getting your name out there whether you're most at home at a keyboard or in front of an audience.

 They’re getting themselves quoted in the newspapers, magazines or business publications.
 They’re getting nominated for awards.
 They’re being asked to do keynote talks at live events.
 They’re getting interviewed on podcasts and webinars.